AI

 I explained that I already had a bank and didn't wish to open

-another savings account with Octopus.
-She thoughtfully restored
+another savings account with Octopus and she kindly restored

 my monthly payment to £86.95.
 I asked her why my monthly